-The Temple and its Terrace existed in their present form by at least 2400 to 2350 B.C.6 The escarpment and the revetment wall remained unobstructed for a number of centuries.
+The Temple and its Terrace existed in their present form by at least 2400 to 2350 B.C.7 The escarpment and the revetment wall remained unobstructed for a number of centuries.
 The situation began to change in the Khabur period, probably around 1800 B.C.
-It is at that time, we believe, that the Plaza began to be blocked on its southern side by new construction, which impeded the water flow coming from the Temple Terrace.
-As a result, a semi-natural sedimentation began to cover the floor of the Plaza, semi-natural because while the process was due primarily to natural forces, the inclusions contained ceramic and other material.
-The Khabur period sedimentation would have covered the Plaza to a level slightly below the top of the escarpment and away from the face of the wall (a level not reached as yet in the excavations), at which point the Mittani layers begin, which continue unabated for an additional 3 m, reaching the top of the wall.
+It is at that time that we assume the Plaza began to be blocked on its southern side by new constructions that impeded the water flow coming from the Temple Terrace.
+As a result, a semi-natural sedimentation began to cover the floor of the Plaza - semi-natural because while the process was due primarily to natural forces, the inclusions contained ceramic and other material.
+The Khabur period sedimentation would have covered the Plaza to a level slightly below the top of the escarpment and away from the face of the wall (a level not reached as yet in the excavations), at which point the Mittani layers begin, which continue unabated for an additional 3 meters, to where they reach the top of the wall.

-6 Dates are according to the middle chronology, though we are increasingly leaning toward accepting a lower chronology on the basis in part of internal evidence from our excavations that we cannot discuss here.
+7 Dates are according to the middle chronology, though we are increasingly leaning towards accepting a lower chronology, on the basis in part of internal evidence from our excavations that we cannot discuss here.

-We have good reasons to believe that the revetment wall as originally constructed remained in use, without damage or encroachment, for some 900 years, until about 1500 B.C.
-At that point, the wall continued in use, and still without damage, but the growing natural sedimentation above the Plaza began to cover its face, until it completely hid it from view by the time the site was abandoned, about 1350 B.C.
+We have good reasons to believe that the revetment wall as originally constructed remained in use, without damage or encroachment, for some 900 years, until about 1500 B.C..
+At that point in time, the wall continued in use, and still without damage, but the growing natural sedimentation above the Plaza began to cover its face, until it completely hid it from view by the time the site was abandoned, about 1350 B.C.
 At the end of this process, when both the revetment wall and the staircase had been largely so covered, a new and larger frame was built (or restructured) for the top part of the staircase.
 Thus we date to the latest phase, about 1400 B.C., the widening of the apron and the slight reorganization of the staircase itself.

 There must already have been a considerable rise that predated the Terrace as we have it now, in function of an earlier version of Terrace and Temple.
-The only direct evidence for this is the presence at the base of the exposed staircase of stone steps that underlie the staircase itself.
-A second argument, strongly (if indirectly) pointing in the same direction, is the fact that the base of the Terrace as preserved is at elevation 8700, about 12 m above the ancient level of the plain, which, it can be argued, did not rest in turn on an original natural hill, but only on an artificial rise.
-We can exclude a natural rise because of the presence of cultural materials at the elevation of virgin soil only some 150 m to the north of the temple.
-It seems, therefore, inescapable that this artificial rise, with its stone steps in the same location as the later staircase, would have functioned as a Temple of which the one we have excavated would be the direct heir.
-While this earlier Temple may date to early ED III, it seems plausible that still earlier versions should be present, dating to the beginning of the third millennium, if not earlier.
+The only direct evidence for this is the presence, at the base of the exposed staircase, of stone steps that underlie the staircase itself.
+A second argument, strongly (if indirectly) pointing in the same direction, is the fact that the base of the Terrace as preserved is at elevation 8700, about 12 meters above the ancient level of the plain, which, it can be argued, did not rest in turn on an original natural hill, but only on an artificial rise.
+We can exclude a natural rise because of the presence of cultural materials at the level virgin soil only some 150 meters to the north of the temple.
+It seems therefore inescapable that this artificial rise, with its stone steps in the same location as the later staircase, would have been in function of a Temple of which the one we have excavated would be the direct heir.
+While this earlier Temple may date to early ED III, it seems only plausible that earlier versions yet would have been present, dating possibly back all the way to the beginning of the third millennium if not earlier.